looking for 1-1 services? Schedule a consult

 Understanding Erectile Dysfunction

-1. Feelings of Rejection and Self-Doubt
+1. Feeling of Rejection and Self-doubt

 This can lead to:

-2. Frustration and Unmet Needs
+2. Frustration and unfulfilled needs

 • Emotional Distance: Intimacy isn’t just about sex; it’s also about emotional connection.
 If a man withdraws emotionally due to embarrassment or shame about ED, his partner may feel neglected or disconnected.